-AR5 Chapter 7 estimated the crop yield reduction globally of about 1% per decade due to climate change (Porter et al., 2014), similar to that in the previous assessment reports (Porter et al., 2019).
-Additional research confirms that climate change will disproportionately affect crop yields among regions with more negative than positive effects being expected in most areas, especially in currently warm regions including Africa, Central and South America (high confidence).
+AR5 Chapter 7 estimated global crop yield reduction due to climate change to be about 1% per decade (Porter et al., 2014), similar to the previous assessment reports (Porter et al., 2019).
+Additional research confirms that climate change will disproportionately affect crop yields among regions, with more negative than positive effects being expected in most areas, especially in currently warm regions, including Africa and Central and South America (high confidence).

-A systematic literature search between 2014 and 2020 resulted in about 100 peer-reviewed papers that simulated crop yields of four major crops (maize, rice, soybean, and wheat) using CMIP5 data (Hasegawa et al., 2021b).
-Most studies focus on the relative change in crop yields due to climate change, but do not consider technological advances.
-Nevertheless, they provide useful insights into time-, scenario-, and warming-degree-dependent impacts of climate change.
+A systematic literature search between 2014 and 2020 resulted in about 100 peer-reviewed papers that simulated crop yields of four major crops (maize, rice, soybean and wheat) using Coupled Model Intercomparison Project Phase 5 (CMIP5) data (Hasegawa et al., 2021b).
+Most studies focus on the relative change in crop yields due to climate change but do not consider technological advances.
+Nevertheless, they provide useful insights into time-, scenario- and warming-degree-dependent impacts of climate change.

-The impact of climate change on crop yield without adaptation projected in the 21st century is generally negative even with the CO2 fertilisation effects, with the overall median per-decade effect being -2.3% for maize, -3.3% for soybean, -0.7% for rice, and -1.3% for wheat, which are consistent with previous IPCC assessments (Porter et al., 2014).
-The effects vary greatly within each crop, timeframe, and RCP, but show a few common features across crops (Figure 5.6a).
+The impact of climate change on crop yield without adaptation projected in the 21st century is generally negative even with the CO2 fertilisation effects, with the overall median per-decade effect being -2.3% for maize, -3.3% for soybean, -0.7% for rice and -1.3% for wheat, which is consistent with previous IPCC assessments (Porter et al., 2014).
+The effects vary greatly within each crop, timeframe and RCP, but show a few common features across crops (Figure 5.6a).
 Differences in the projected impacts between RCPs are not pronounced by mid-century.
 From then onward, the negative effect becomes more pronounced under RCP8.5, notably in maize.
 Rice yields show less variation across models than other crops presumably because simulations are mostly under irrigated conditions.
 A part of the uncertainty in the projection is due to regional differences (Figure 5.
 6b).
 Negative impacts on cereals are projected in Africa and Central and South America at the end of the century, which agrees with the previous studies (Aggarwal et al., 2019; Porter et al., 2019).

-The differences due to regions, RCPs, and timeframes are related to the current temperature level and degree of warming (Figure 5.7).
-The projected effects of climate change are positive where current annual mean temperatures (T{ave}) are below 10 °C, but they become negative with T{ave} above around 15 °C. At T{ave}>20°C, even a small degree of warming could result in adverse effects.
+The differences due to regions, RCPs and timeframes are related to the current temperature level and degree of warming (Figure 5.7).
+The projected effects of climate change are positive where current annual mean temperatures ($T{\rm ave}$) are below 10°C, but they become negative with $T{\rm ave}$ above around 15°C. At $T{\rm ave} > 20$ °C, even a small degree of warming could result in adverse effects.
 In maize, negative effects are apparent at almost all temperature zones.
-A new study using the latest climate scenarios (CMIP6) and global gridded crop model ensemble projected that climate change impacts on major crop yields appear sooner than previously anticipated, mainly because of warmer climate projections and improved crop model sensitivities (Jägermeyr et al., 2021).
+A new study using the latest climate scenarios (Coupled Model Intercomparison Project Phase 6, CMIP6) and global gridded crop model ensemble projected that climate change impacts on major crop yields appear sooner than previously anticipated, mainly because of warmer climate projections and improved crop model sensitivities (Jägermeyr et al., 2021).